zachguo/TCoHOT/README.md

 Please make sure to **exclude** any files other than code by putting them in `.gitignore`.

+All documentation can be found at [repo wiki](https://github.com/zachguo/Z604-Project/wiki).

 As a kickstarter to familiarize with github workflow, please add your name under `Team` section in this `README.md`.

 ### Team